-As easy it is to pick an ombre outfit from your favorite brand, it’s one of the tie and dye techniques that is super fun to do yourself at home.
+As easy it is to pick an ombre outfit from Brown Mocha, it’s one of the tie and dye techniques that is super fun to do yourself at home.
 Wondering how?
 Just follow our easy steps and you’ll be set!
 You just need two large, thick paintbrushes for this one, in addition to the earlier essentials we mentioned.

 Step 1: Lay out your sweatshirt or fabrics on a flat surface.
 Don’t forget the plastic sheet.
 Slip into a pair of gloves right about now!

 Step 2: With the color of your choice, start painting the edge of the fabric.
 Now, with another wet, colorless paintbrush, start dragging the dye upwards on the fabric.
 This will create a pleasant gradation of your chosen color.

 Step 3: You can stop in the middle if you like, or go all the way with the same color.
 If you do choose another hue though, start from the other end and follow steps 1 & 2.
 Make sure to perfectly merge and blend them both though.
 And you now have a tie dye sweatshirt!

 This is one of the tie and dye techniques that are just as easy as the ombre, and won’t take much time at all!
 The crumple tie dye technique doesn’t just look good on clothing but also works amazingly on pillow covers, table cloths, bedsheets, etc. If you were looking to give your home a colorful upgrade, this is it!

 Step 1: Just like all other techniques, this one too requires you to lay your fabric flat on your workspace.

 Step 2: Now, crumple up the fabric or item.
 There are 2 ways to do this; you can choose to crumple it tightly to get a more defined design, or loosely for a free-flowing pattern.